d-rafal/mines/README.md

 - react-hook-form
 - react-router

-You can start playing with it by entering following user credentials:

-- email: `user1@user.com`
-- password: `123456`

 Enjoy!

 ### Analyzing a code, you may find some useless comments.
 Normally I do not leave such things in production code, but this project I treat as a playground and own repository of some useful code.